suxue/qemu-usb-avrk/README.md

 ## Get a usable image

-People do not have enough time to build their own qemu image may want to try mine, which includes all auxiliary scripts and a small (20Mb) rootfs image.
+People do not have enough time to build their own qemu image may want to try mine, which includes all auxiliary scripts and a small (20Mb, with glibc-2.20, libusb, pciutils, usbutils...) rootfs image.

     git clone https://gist.github.com/dade5b978b276e290512.git image/
     cd image/